beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 Thanks to this method it's easy to search a fail when it happens, following the next process:

-1-Search the associated role to the instance.
+1. Search the associated role to the instance.

-2-Check what profile includes.
+2. Check what profile includes.

-3-In the failed profile, check all the data coming from hiera and the included classes called.
+3. In the failed profile, check all the data coming from hiera and the included classes called.

-4-Browse through the hiera hierarchy until arrive to the data that are applying.
+4. Browse through the hiera hierarchy until arrive to the data that are applying.

-5-Go down to the code level corresponding to the module.
+5. Go down to the code level corresponding to the module.

 ### Dynamic environments r10k